-Welcome to the 2023-24 Options process for Year 9.
+Welcome to the 2024 options process for year 9.
 This is always an exciting and important time for students as they make decisions about the subjects they wish to study for the next two years, and often beyond.
-At John Cabot Academy, we actively seek to provide the breadth and choice that students desire, within a framework of educational balance to enable our students to achieve the best possible range of qualifications in meeting their future aspirations.
+At John Cabot Academy, we actively seek to provide the breadth and choice that students desire, within a framework of educational balance, to enable our students to achieve the best possible range of qualifications in meeting their future aspirations.
 Students should follow the route that is best for them, and all will be given appropriate careers advice to help them make the right choice.

-Across Year 10 and 11, all students will follow a core curriculum which consists of English Language, English Literature, Maths, Combined Science (two GCSEs but all three sciences studied), Physical Education (Core PE) and Personal Education (PSHE).
+All students in years 10 and 11 follow a core curriculum which consists of English language, English literature, maths, combined science (two GCSEs but all three sciences studied), physical education (core PE) and personal education (PSHE).

-Students can then select up to four additional subjects to study at KS4, as outlined in this booklet.
+Students can then choose four additional subjects to study, as outlined in this booklet.
+This means that students study nine subjects in total.
 They should choose carefully, considering aptitude, enjoyment and future job or course requirements.
-However, one of their four choices must include a subject from the four below which encourages students to maintain a broad and balanced curriculum to the age of 16: